etha39995/sigma-wasm/QUESTIONS_FOR_AI.md

 # Questions for AI Assistants - SmolVLM-256M Integration

+> **Note**: This document is historical documentation from a troubleshooting session.
+The issues described here may have been resolved or the approach may have changed.
+This document is preserved for reference and learning purposes.

 ## Project Overview

 This project integrates **SmolVLM-256M-Instruct** (a vision-language model) into a web application using: